Afternoon Tea dates will be posted at 10 am on the following dates:

 National Herb Week - Herb Garden Tour

 Free Garden Tour - a fast paced tour of our many herb gardens.
 We have over 300 varieties of herbs in our garden.
 Come and discover the herbs we have and their uses!
 This seeing, tasting, touching tour is designed for all interests.
-Everyone will create a Yarrow Facial Toner/Astringent to take home.
+Everyone will create a Chamomile Sleep Tea to take home.
 Enjoy tasty treats prepared by our tea room Sweet Remembrances featuring fresh herbs, served in the garden.
 Held rain or shine.

 6:00 pm - 7:30 pm